ePages-de/epages-devportal/_posts/2021/2021-01-07-how-to-animate-svgs-with-css.md

 In contrast, without specifying anything else, the origin of each SVG coordinate system is in the upper left corner (0,0) of the parent element.

 Let's have a look at an example.
-In this **SVG rotate origin**, we have not specified anything else.
+In this SVG rotate origin, we have not specified anything else.
 We would expect the wheels to rotate around themselves.
 But as we can see, this does not work for an SVG, because the wheels rotate around the original zero point.